skirill/GettingAndCleaningData_CourseProject/CodeBook.md

 code book consisting of the .txt files at the top level in the zip archice constituting the data set.
 It amends that code book with the description of transformations applied according to the task definition.

-## Reading ans merging the data sets
+## Reading and merging the data sets

-- Training and test datasets are read as whitespace-separated tables usingthe files X_...txt, y_...txt, subject_...txt from the *train* and *test* subdirectories of the original data set.
+- Training and test datasets are read as whitespace-separated tables using the files X_...txt, y_...txt, subject_...txt from the *train* and *test* subdirectories of the original data set.
 Data from the last 2 files is prepended as 2 extra columns *subject* and *activity* to the main measurement data.
 Then both datasets are merged into the variable *merged* in global namespace.
 This variable contains all features from the original data set.